eBooks

 Dance Me to the End of Time (2020)

-The Calvino series journey ends with the 17th book in the series.
+Calvino’s journey continued with the 17th novel in the series.
 Dance Me to the End of Time is set at an unspecified date in the future.
 The impact of climate change has caused a great upheaval in the social, political and economic fabric.
-Calvino pursues a missing person case in a transformed environment of Bangkok.
-The city has become a Chinese colony under Belt & Road.
-Sinkholes appear in the city.
-Water is rationed.
-And there is a manufactured virus infecting the population.
+Calvino pursues a missing person case in a transformed environment which deconstructs the framework, network and infrastructure of the first three decades.

-It would have been inconceivable in 1990 when I started researching and writing Spirit House, that one day in the future I would be explaining the reasons for ending a long-running series.
+I had thought this was the last book in the series.
+I was wrong.
+It was inconceivable in 1990 when I started researching and writing Spirit House, that one day in the future I would be explaining the reasons for thinking to end a long-running series.

-Dance Me to the End of Time has been labelled by some as “dystopian”.
-Writing about the aftermath of climate change in the future constructs a drought ridden world, the institutions have mostly collapsed, and society reorganized to adapt to the new environment virtual reality and the reality of extreme heat, extreme weather, and a city under water.
+It is no surprise that reception of Dance Me to the End of Time had been labelled “dystopian”.
+Writing about the aftermath of climate change in the future constructs a drought ridden world, the institutions mostly collapsed, and society reorganized to adapt to the new environment of extreme heat, extreme weather, and a city under water.
+It is easy to turn away from this vision as it lies beyond the lies of the old.

-Dance Me to the End of Time ultimately is a story of hope.
-No matter how dark things become, leaving people lost in the labyrinth without hope we suffer.
-My Quixote role as a writer in search for justice, honor, hope and romance along a slippery trail.
+The top rung of the ladder, looking out, Dance Me to the End of Time ultimately is a story of hope.
+No matter how dark things become, leaving people lost in the labyrinth without hope inflicts a terrible wound.
+A vertigo that robs people of the one thing required to answer Camus’s question: “The only serious question in life is whether to kill yourself or not.”

-The darker the vision, the more important it becomes to locate and mark such a trail of hope.
+The darker the vision, the more important it becomes to locate and mark the trail of hope.
 As Leonard Cohen’s lyrics instruct, There is a crack in everything (there is a crack in everything)

 That's how the light gets in--